etcimon/windows-headers/readme.txt

 Sometimes there will be errors due to undefined types or other identifiers.
 These compiled in C because of the nature of C preprocessor macros, but fail in D where they are treated symbolically.
 To deal with this, use a private import.

-It is a good idea to try compiling under all meaningful configurations of Windows versions:
+It is a good idea to try compiling under all meaningful configurations of Windows versions.
+This can be done by using the testcompile.bat file included in the distribution.

-* none specified (equivalent to Windows 95/NT 4)
-* -version=Windows98
-* -version=WindowsME
-* -version=WindowsNTonly
-* -version=Windows2000
-* -version=Windows98 -version=Windows2000
-* -version=WindowsME -version=Windows2000
-* -version=WindowsNTonly -version=Windows2000
-* -version=WindowsXP
-* -version=Windows2003